CamSoper/puppet/README.md

 3. The web app handles the request by passing the event information to the Puppet Executive app, which runs in a separate process that manages task state.

-4. The Puppet Executive passes the name of the automation to the `AutomationFactory` to get the appropriate `IAutomation`.
-The `AutomationFactory` class instantiates the correct implementation of `IAutomation`, in this case and returns it to the Executive.
+4. The Puppet Executive passes the name of the automation to the `AutomationFactory`.
+The `AutomationFactory` class instantiates the correct implementation of `IAutomation` and returns it to the Executive.
     Example: The Executive asks `AutomationFactory` for an object to handle the automation named `pantry_door`.
 It returns an instance of `Puppet.Automation.PantryLightAutomation`.

 5. The Executive executes the `Handle()` method on the IAutomation object.
 The object can manipulate other devices via the `HomeAutomationPlatform` class, of which an instance can be passed in by the Executive.